GRosay/PHP-HaloAPI/README.md

-# PHP-HaloAPI v1.0.3-beta
+# PHP-HaloAPI v2.0.0-beta

 **This is a beta project**

+For now, only supports Halo 5.
+Support for Halo Wars 2 and Halo 5 PC will come later.

 ## Presentation
-This class has for purpose to simplify the work of PHP developers who wants to use the official Halo 5 API (beta).
+This class has for purpose to simplify the work of PHP developers who wants to use the official Halo API (beta).

 ## Requirements
 * Halo API key  (https://developer.haloapi.com/)